egemenongel/2d-platformer-game/README.md

 // Current Bugs //

 - Health decreases 2 times sometimes.
 - Collider of cherries, count more than once sometimes.
+REASON: There are actually 2 colliders on the player.

 Planning to create a Portal alike 3D or 2D game.
 It can be interesting to create mechanics about bullets.